 Tips and Information About the Hike

-Last year was the first time we attempted to hike the route known locally as the “Three Peaks”, which is high up in the Tramuntana Mountains.
+Last year was the first time we attempted to hike the route known locally as the “Three Peaks”, which is high up in the Tramuntana Mountains, above the town of Soller.
 The hike is known for being rather strenuous, my parents had walked it many years before without any younger ones in tow, but we were always keen to try new walks in the area and with Jerome older it seemed a good adventure.
 The previous year not only did we climb the three mountaintops, we also took the long scenic route home.
 Instead of heading back to the Cuber water reservoir and the car park there we added the trek down along the famous Barranc de Biniaraix to the ordeal.
 Jerome had clearly enjoyed the adventurous route a lot.
 In the time leading up to our trip to Mallorca this year he had constantly asked, “Are we going to do the Three Peaks again?”.
 I believe part of the motivation is to test his limits and hike the maximum for a boy of his age.

 The hike up to the three mountaintops is not very well sign posted, unlike many other walks on the island.
 However it is one of the most visual stunning hikes, with incredible views over the whole island and the sea beyond.
 Due to the lack of signposts, the hike must only be attempted on a fine, sunny day with no chance of clouds, fog and rain!
 Without a clear line of sight finding the right path in mist could be a big problem, if not really dangerous at some points.
 If you are planning to go anywhere on the upper reaches of the Tramuntana Mountains always check the local weather forecast the day before and on the morning of your planned hike again, to make sure that you will not be surprised by clouds and showers during your day!
 In most places the path can only be found by spotting the stone cairns ahead on the mountainside and top, or the occasional red dot on a stone.
 Therefore it is absolutely necessary to have a clear view of your surrounding area.
 If you do embark on the walk and you can see mist rising or low clouds form turn back to the start to avoid getting lost or even hurt.